ktoso/rx-wiki/Connectable-Observable-Operators.md

 #### makes a Connectable Observable behave like an ordinary Observable
 [[images/rx-operators/publishRefCount.png]]

 You can represent a Connectable Observable so that it behaves much like an ordinary Observable by using the `refCount( )` operator.
-This operator keeps track of how many Observers are subscribed to the resulting Observable and refrains from disconnecting from the source ConnectableObservable until all such Observables unsubscribe.
+This operator keeps track of how many Subscribers are subscribed to the resulting Observable and refrains from disconnecting from the source ConnectableObservable until all such Observables unsubscribe.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/observables/ConnectableObservable.html#refCount()">`refCount( )`</a>